modularml/mojo/stdlib/docs/style-guide.md

 # Coding standards & style guide

 This document describes conventions that Mojo standard library code should adhere to.
-Its coverages range from non-semantic conventions like code formatting, to semantics like value lifecycle behavior that standard library types should generally conform to.
+Its coverage ranges from non-semantic conventions like code formatting, to semantics like value lifecycle behavior that standard library types should generally conform to.